 is the Geraldine R. Segal Professor of American Social Thought, and Professor of History at the University of Pennsylvania.
 She specializes in African American history, the history of American religious and social reform movements, and the history of the relationship between media and politics.
 The winner of the 2012 Louisville Grawemeyer Award in Religion, Prof. Savage is the author of (among other books) Your Spirits Walk Beside Us: The Politics of Black Religion (Harvard University Press, 2008), and Broadcasting Freedom: Radio, War, and the Politics of Race, 1938–1948 (University of North Carolina Press, 1999).

-is Professor of American Civilization at the Université de Paris 8 and senior member of the Institut Universitaire de France.
-He is the author of From New Babylon to Eden: The Huguenots and Their Migration to Colonial South Carolina (2006, National Huguenot Society Award) and L’Amérique avant les États-Unis: Une histoire de l’Amérique anglaise 1497–1776 (2013, Prix France-Amériques); and co-editor of Brill’s Companion to Huguenot Studies (forthcoming); Réforme et Révolutions (2012); Les Huguenots et l’Atlantique (2 v., 2009–2012); Naissance de l’Amérique du Nord.
+is Professor of American Civilization at the Université de Paris 8, senior member of the Institut Universitaire de France, and member of the Council of the Omohundro Institute of Early American History and Culture in Williamsburg.
+He is the author of From New Babylon to Eden: The Huguenots and Their Migration to Colonial South Carolina (2006, National Huguenot Society Award) and L’Amérique avant les États-Unis: Une histoire de l’Amérique anglaise 1497–1776 (2013, Prix France-Amériques); and co-editor of A Companion to Huguenot Studies (2016); The Atlantic World of Anthony Benezet (1713-1784) .
+From French Reformation to North American Quaker Antislavery Activism (2016); Réforme et Révolutions (2012); Les Huguenots et l’Atlantique (2 v., 2009–2012); Naissance de l’Amérique du Nord.
 Les Actes fondateurs, 1607–1776 (2008); Constructing Early Modern Empires: Proprietary Ventures in the Atlantic World, 1550–1700 (2007); Protestantisme(s) et Autorité (2005); and Memory and Identity: The Huguenots in France and the Atlantic Diaspora (2003).
 He is co-editor of the Journal of Early American History at Brill.
-He is currently working on a Histoire des Etats-Unis (to be published in 2016).
+He is currently working on a Histoire des Etats-Unis (to be published in 2018).

 is Associate Professor of Modern History at the University of Salzburg, and has taught U.S. history as a visiting professor at the University of Minnesota, Franklin and Marshall College, and the University of New Orleans.
 He is the recipient of two Fulbright scholarships and is a Fellow of the American Council of Learned Societies (at the Institute for the Study of Diplomacy in Georgetown University’s School of Foreign Service).
 He also lectures on history at Salzburg College and is a former President of the Austrian Association for American Studies.
 Dr. Wagnleitner is the author of Coca-Colonization and the Cold War: The Cultural Mission of the United States in Austria After the Second World War (University of North Carolina Press, 1994) and the coeditor of Here, There, and Everywhere: The Foreign Politics of American Popular Culture (University Press of New England, 2000).
 His most recent book is Satchmo Meets Amadeus (Studien-Verlag, 2007).
 Dr. Wagnleitner serves on the Editorial Advisory Board of the Encyclopedia of New Orleans, and has been active as a member of the faculty for many Salzburg Global seminar sessions.
 His research interests include the cultural Cold War, jazz, and the classical music of globalization.